wycomco/misty/README.md

 This is a pre-release.
 It is working, but we have some tasks on our to-do list:

-- Testing in different environments, preferably with SMB and Samba shares.
+- Testing in different environments.
 - Ensure all items that require FDA are mentioned.
-- Function `rm_previous_files` states one previous version when no version is available
+- Function `rm_previous_files` states one previous version when no previous version is available.
-- Improve message output.
+- Improve message and log output.
 - Harmonize variable names.
 - Improve code readability in general.